 On this page you will find a variety of services that offer support locally, nationally and online.

 As a school we take mental health and wellbeing very seriously and we are leading the way in highlighting this area.
-We are proud to announce we now have dedicated members of staff who are now accredited in ELSA, Rainbows and supporting pupils with their well-being.
+We are proud to announce we now have a dedicated member of staff who is now accredited in ELSA, and supporting pupils with their well-being.

 Click on the blue headings for more information on each particular service.